Pulmonary, Critical Care, and Sleep Medicine

 Corey Ventetuolo, MD

-Associate Professor of Medicine and Health Services, Policy and Practice; Associate Chief; Director of Research, RIH Pulmonary, Critical Care, and Sleep Medicine; Associate Director, RIH Pulmonary Hypertension Center; Medical Director, Adult ECMO Services -
+Professor of Medicine and Health Services, Policy and Practice; Associate Chief; Director of Research, RIH Pulmonary, Critical Care, and Sleep Medicine; Associate Director, RIH Pulmonary Hypertension Center; Medical Director, Adult ECMO Services -

 Nicholas Ward, MD

-Associate Professor of Medicine
+Associate Professor of Medicine -

 Research Programs

-The Division of Pulmonary, Critical Care, and Sleep Medicine of The Warren Alpert Medical School at Brown University is strongly committed to the academic mission of the Department of Medicine.
+The Division of Pulmonary, Critical Care, and Sleep Medicine of the Warren Alpert Medical School at Brown University is strongly committed to the academic mission of the Department of Medicine.
 We have many ongoing funded research projects in a wide variety of fields from clinical research to bench research both within our own department and through collaboration with the other departments in the Brown research community.
 Each faculty member, whether full-time basic science, clinical research or clinical practice oriented, is encouraged to pursue independent research efforts.
 Research in our division encompasses a diverse mix of basic science biology, clinical studies, therapeutic trials, health services, and ethics research, which substantiates the division’s commitment to encouraging a broad array of research.
 The funding of research in our division also comes from a wide area of sources, including the NIH, professional societies, dependent foundations, hospital-based, and industry.
 The Pulmonary/Critical Care Fellows have participated in many of the research projects and have been lead authors on several publications in peer-reviewed journals as a result of their research efforts.
 Our Brown Respiratory Research Training Program (funded by an NIH T32 grant) is a demonstration of our commitment to mentoring young investigators in pulmonary, critical care, and sleep medicine, and is available to extend training past the first three years in appropriate candidates.

 Active Areas of Research Include: